jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Dragonsnakes are limbless ten-foot-long reptiles with powerful jaws, who are capable of breathing fire.
 They are very good at burrowing underground and ambushing their enemies.
 Dragonsnakes are patient and calculating in their approach to battle.
-Dragonsnakes are native to Lundazing's sphere of Cinderthrone, where they rank above Drakes but below Drakotherians.
+Dragonsnakes are native to Lundazing's sphere of Cinderthrone, where they rank above Drakes but below Dragons.
+Whether Drakotherians rank above or below Dragonsnakes varies between Dragon kingdoms, and their relative positions are constantly switching.
+When Dragonsnakes rank above Drakotherians, the Dragon kingdom tends to take an underhanded approach to battle.

 #### Drakotherians